Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/docs/secondassigment.rst

 appending that number to a list.
 You’ll get the bar graph aas soons as you execute the Python file called ‘visualization.py’

-For executing the ‘visualization.py’ file:
+For executing the ‘visualization.py’ file, inside the ‘2ndAssigment’ directory,
+run:

 .. code:: bash